I. What Data We Collect

 Seven Bridges Genomics Inc. may be liable in cases of onward transfers to third parties.

-Seven Bridges Genomics Inc. has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to BBB EU PRIVACY SHIELD, a non-profit alternative dispute resolution provider located in the United States and operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information and to file a complaint.
+Seven Bridges Genomics Inc. has further committed to refer unresolved privacy complaints under the EU-US Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.bbb.org/EU-privacy-shield/file-a-complaint/ for more information and to file a complaint.

 EU citizens may also raise privacy concerns with their national Data Protection Authority, the contact details of which can be found at http://ec.europa.eu/justice/data-protection/bodies/authorities/index_en.htm.
 You may, under certain conditions, be able to invoke binding arbitration regarding a privacy issue before the Privacy Shield Panel to be created by the U.S. Department of Commerce and the European Commission.